PHASE THREE: DISCARD

 1. Did your relationship reach a critical point because:

-1. You discovered he was cheating
+1. You discovered they were cheating

-2. He attacked you physically
+2. They attacked you physically

-4. He leaves without any explanation
+4. They leave without any explanation

-5. He leaves to “clear his head”
+5. They leave to “clear their head”

-6. He leaves you for another woman
+6. They leave you for another person

-1. Promise he will change
+1. Promise they will change

 3. Agree to (stop drinking, stop using drugs, go to AA, stop going out, will never lie again)